OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

   - Access your OpenVidu dashboard (`https://YOUR_OPENVIDU_IP:8443`) to quickly test the video transmission.
   - Please be sure that your OpenVidu Server host meets the [network requirements](/deployment/deploying-ubuntu#server-network-requirements).

+The other 1% of the time this can be an attempt of **accessing the same camera from two different browsers at the same time**.
+Remember that Chrome, Firefox, Opera, Safari and Edge are distinct processes which cannot generally access the same physical resource (as a webcam) at the same time on your computer.
+On the other hand, accessing the camera from different tabs of the same browser is tipically possible.

 ### 2. Any tips to make easier the development of my app with OpenVidu?

 You can do some things to improve your efficiency while using OpenVidu: